IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-annotations.md

 ```

 ## $PlatformShort$ Final Value Layer

-The Final Value Layer of the category chart component provides a quick view along the axis of the ending value displayed in a series.
+The `FinalValueLayer` of the category chart component provides a quick view along the axis of the ending value displayed in a series.

 You can configure this annotation to target a specific series if you want to have multiple final value layers present with different configurations.
 This can be done be setting the `TargetSeries` property.